ABOUT FCHP

 City Hall Park is

-our precious 8-acre neighborhood park in arguably NYC’s fastest growing community.
+our precious 6-acre neighborhood park in one of NYC’s fastest growing communities.
 In the center of Manhattan island, many blocks from the riverfront parks, CHP is most residents’ only backyard, in which to play & enjoy nature;

 a free, safe place for neighborhood residents, workers & business owners, visitors from all over the world & passers-by, to take a deep breath, socialize & unstress, especially needed during the pandemic’s stress & isolation;